ViBiOh/viws/README.md

 ## Usage

 By default, server is listening on the `1080` port and serve content for GET requests from the `/www/` directory.
-It assumes that HTTPS is done somewhere between browser and server (e.g. CloudFlare) so it sets HSTS flag.
+It assumes that HTTPS is done somewhere between browser and server (e.g. CloudFlare, ReverseProxy, Traefik, ...) so it sets HSTS flag.

 ```
 Usage of ./server: